aaronmussig/magna/README.md

 Magna is a collection of bioinformatic datasets and utilities I use in my everyday life.

 This has been written with the intention of personal use, but feel free to use/contribute.

+No guarantees are made that the API will remain stable between so ensure you fix the version.

 **Documentation:** [https://aaronmussig.github.io/magna/](https://aaronmussig.github.io/magna/)